vgfang/raster-router/cmpt383.md

 4. To give a text argument, the user can just type into a textarea element.
 5. To generate the final image, pressing the "Generate Image" button, and waiting will render the image below on the same page.

+## How it works
+### Routestrings
+Routestrings (`.route`) are a custom plaintext markup format to represent all of the data needed to create a _route_.
+They are designed to be human readable and contain the information for a route's name, description, arguments, and commands.
+To make these processable with user input, three break characters had to be made.
+These are the newline(`\sn\n`), space(\s: ), and argument(\arg: ).

+During the process of creating routes, the browser client is creating a routestring in the background using Javascript.
+The image generation functionality is achieved though AJAX calls from Javascript to Flask, where the file manipulation is done, which calls the Golang binary to generate a new image.
+Lastly, Javascript updates the browser client image.

+### Commandstrings
+A Commandstring is a single line of plaintext which represents a single command.
+These can be ran sequentially and running a routestring executes a list of commands to produce the final image.
+These strings can be parsed by the Golang code, to call different functions and are passed from Javascript to Python to the Golang shared library.

+### Argumentstrings
+Argumentstrings are a plaintext file format, similar to a Routestring in syntax, which defines the user's arguments during _Image routing_.
+These are used provide a linking mechanism between arguments and the routestring commands.